A Florida mediation attorney who resolves disputes without the courtroom.

 Court-Ordered & Mandatory Mediation

 Florida courts order parties to mediation before trial in most civil cases.
 We serve as both neutral mediator for court-ordered sessions and as mediation counsel for parties who need representation going into a court-ordered session.
+Here is what to know:

 - Florida courts order mediation before trial in most civil matters